 When Women Lost the Vote: A Revolutionary Story

-Digital visitors will soon be able to explore – online – the little-known history of the nation’s first women voters and examine the political conflicts that led to their voting rights being stripped away.
-This virtual exhibit coincides with the in-Museum exhibit, now open through April 25, 2021.
+Explore the Museum's When Women Lost the Vote: A Revolutionary Story, 1776-1807 virtual exhibit to learn the little-known history of the nation’s first women voters and examine the political conflicts that led to their voting rights being stripped away.

 Additional Digital Experiences

 Dig deeper into compelling stories and complex events of the American Revolution through these interactive online learning experiences.

 Explore the stories of five real people of African descent living in war-torn Virginia in 1781.

 Trace the spread of American support for Independence and learn the perspectives of real men and women on all sides of the debate.